-- Rods and Cones are the photoreceptors found in the eye, rods have rod-like structure and provide twilight vision, while cones are of the cone shape, fewer in number and provides the vision in day or bright light.
+- Rods and Cones are the photoreceptors found in the eye, rods have rod-like structure and provide twilight vision, while cones are of the cone shape, fewer in number and provides the vision in the day or bright light.

-- Rods are found around the boundary of the retina, whereas cones are there in centre of the retina.
+- Rods are found around the boundary of the retina, whereas cones are there in the centre of the retina.

 - Out of the 125 million photoreceptors, rods are about 120 million in the human eye and cones are 5 million photoreceptors.

 - The outer segment is cylindrical of rods which contain rhodopsin pigment, made up of Vitamin A, while the outer segment is conical of cones which contain iodopsin pigment.

 - Cones provide colour vision, which is of three types: red, blue and gree, whereas rods cells do not give colour vision, they do not have any differentiation.